marcinjahn/technology-notebook/README.md

-# marcinjahn.com - Knowledge Base
+# Technology Notebook Website

-This is a source code for my personal notepad - marcinjahn.com
+This is a source code for my personal notepad - [marcinjahn.com](https://marcinjahn.com)

-The page was developer in VuePress.
+The project uses VuePress.

 ## Running